Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Introduction

 Now, let us explain what we do in Section IV.
-First, the results presented in Section III indicate that the abovementioned pair of local observables, which are real quantities when the wavefunction $\psi$ obeys a Majorana condition, qualify as adequate or proper for characterizing a 1D KFGM particle.
-In contrast, the usual pair of local observables $\{T_{\;\;0}^{0},c\, T_{\;\;0}^{1}\}$ are essentially defective or incomplete.
-Specifically, throughout Section IV, we present several results related to BCs that confirm this observation.
+First, the results presented in Section III indicate that the abovementioned pair of local observables, which are real quantities when the wavefunction $\psi$ obeys a Majorana condition, seems to be acceptable for completely characterizing a 1D KFGM particle in an interval.
+On the other hand, the usual pair of local observables $\{T_{\;\;0}^{0},c\, T_{\;\;0}^{1}\}$ seems to be limited.
+In fact, throughout Section IV, we present results specifically related to BCs that confirm this observation.
 In addition, we present the three-parameter general family of BCs that results from imposing a Majorana condition for the four-parameter general set of BCs.
-We obtain an expression that gives us the value of the proper energy current density at the walls of the box; hence, we obtain the condition that defines the confining BCs for the 1D KFGM particles.
+We also obtain a condition that defines the confining BCs for the 1D KFGM particles.
 Then, we write the most general two-parameter subset of confining BCs for this class of particles.
-In this section, we also obtain the mathematical conditions that would allow the, say, ``defective'' energy current density to have the same value at $x=a$ and $x=b$ and the mean value of the energy operator to definitely be a positive quantity.
-Specifically, here, we show that only four typical impenetrable BCs verify these mathematical conditions, namely, the Dirichlet and Neumann BCs and two mixed BCs.
-In addition, the periodic and antiperiodic (nonconfining) BCs also verify them.
-In all these cases, the two energy current densities appear to be equally useful (for example, they satisfy the same condition at the interval walls), although they always differ in the gradient of a function.
-For all other BCs that do not satisfy the mathematical conditions referred to here, only the proper energy current density can characterize the impenetrability and eventual penetrability of the interval.